 I joined Century Cycles in 2012 after a long illustrious career as an advertising art/creative director, but I’m a life-long bike rider and a regular customer.

 One day during the busy season Scott asked me if I could build a bike.
 I’d never worked at a real bike shop, but boy, did I have lots of practical riding experience, including assembly, disassembly, and lots of home workbench repairs.
 I already knew everybody at the shop, and my regular group ride met there.
 I said yes, built bikes a couple days a week for a while, and then he asked me to come on full time.
-Now I build and sell bikes, do routine repairs, work the sales floor, and do bike fittings.
+Now I build and sell bikes, do routine repairs, and work the sales floor.

 "You should go to Century Cycles this weekend!
 Bob Roll will be there!"